FreeRADIUS/wiki.freeradius.org/FAQ.md

 You may see an error message like the one below, when you try to run the server:

-Module: Loaded SQL
+<pre>Module: Loaded SQL
 rlm_sql: Could not link driver rlm_sql_mysql: file not found
-rlm_sql: Make sure it (and all its dependent libraries!) are in the search path of your system's ld. radiusd.conf[50]: sql: Module instantiation failed.
+rlm_sql: Make sure it (and all its dependent libraries!) are in the search path of your system's ld. radiusd.conf[50]: sql: Module instantiation failed.</pre>

 There are only a few things that can be happening:

 1) The 'mysql_config' cannot be found in $PATH.
-Try running "./configure | grep mysql_config" and see if you get the follows: checking for mysql_config... no
+Try running "./configure | grep mysql_config" and see if you get the following:

+<pre>checking for mysql_config... no
 configure: WARNING: mysql libraries not found.
 Use --with-mysql-lib-dir=<path>.
-  configure: WARNING: sql submodule 'mysql' disabled
+configure: WARNING: sql submodule 'mysql' disabled</pre>

-If it is, simply do something like "export $PATH=$PATH:/usr/local/mysql/bin" and "./configure | grep mysql_config" again to make sure you get: checking for mysql_config... yes
+If it is, simply do something like "export $PATH=$PATH:/usr/local/mysql/bin" and "./configure | grep mysql_config" again to make sure you get:

+<pre>checking for mysql_config... yes</pre>

 Then you should run "make;make install" again.